ncatlab/nlab-content/pages/8580.md

 This page is going to contain an introduction to aspects of [[differential geometry]] and their application in fundamental [[physics]]: the [[gauge theory]] appearing in the [[standard model of particle physics]] and the [[Riemannian geometry]] appearing in the [[standard model of cosmology]], as well as the [[symplectic geometry]] appearing in the [[quantization]] of both.

-The intended topic scope and readership of the first part of this page is much like that of the book ([Frankel](#Frankel)), with a similar title as this page, only that here we make use of a more modern and more transparent conceptual toolbox.
-For instance where traditionally expositions of [[differential geometry]] proceed by generalizing the [[geometry]] of "[[Cartesian spaces]]" $\mathbb{R}^n$ ([[coordinate|coordinate systems]]) to _[[smooth manifolds]]_, here we instead begin by generalizing them right away to _[[smooth spaces]]_, which happens to be both more expressive as well as actually much easier.
+The intended topic scope and readership of this page is much like that of the book ([Frankel](#Frankel)), only that here we make use of a more modern and more transparent conceptual toolbox.

+For instance where traditionally expositions of [[differential geometry]] proceed by generalizing the [[geometry]] of [[coordinate|coordinate systems]] $\mathbb{R}^n$ to _[[smooth manifolds]]_, here we instead begin by generalizing coordinate systems right away to _[[smooth spaces]]_, which happens to be both more expressive as well as actually much easier.
 Smooth manifolds are then introduced later as an intermediate notion, together with that of _[[diffeological spaces]]_.
 (Many of the constructions in [[differential geometry]] applied in [[physics]] do not actually need the notion of a smooth manifold, and, more importantly, for many notions in modern theoretical physics smooth manifolds are not actually sufficiently general.)
 But we will of course discuss plain manifolds, too.

+In fact we introduce smooth manifolds only after we introduce _[[smooth groupoids]]_, which are differential geometric structures that are _still_ simpler than smooth manifolds, and of course even more expressive than smooth spaces.
+In fact, smooth groupoids are the very heart of the geometry of physics.
+Modern fundamental physics is all based on the "[[gauge symmetry|gauge principle]]" and mathematically this is essentially nothing but the theory of smooth groupoids.

 ## Coordinate systems